-The Seminar registration fees include a $200 “deposit” component and the remainder, known as a “balance.”
-For the Workshop Program, a $100 deposit is required at the time of registration.
+The Seminar and workshop registration fees include a $200 “deposit” component and the remainder, known as a “balance.”
 Balance payments must be received in full by September 30.
-Deadline extended until October 10, 2017.

 All payments are fully refundable until June 30, or 60 days from date of payment, whichever is later.
 After this date, deposits are strictly nonrefundable.

 Cancellations after September 30 but before December 1 will incur a $50 cancellation fee (per person) in addition to the forfeited deposit.

 No refunds will be granted after December 1, except in cases of medical emergency or bereavement.
 No refunds will be granted for any reason within two weeks of the start of the event for which you have registered.
 If you are not eligible for a refund, payments made will be recorded as a tax-deductible contribution to support our scholarship program.
 You’ll receive a letter to this effect for IRS purposes by the end of the year.